Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Introduction

+In order to bypass this difficulty and prove Theorem \ref{theorem:rigidite}, we had to resort to using only Hölder-Zygmund spaces.
+A pseudodifferential calculus for exact cusp manifolds on Hölder-Zygmund spaces was studied in our previous article \cite{Bonthonneau-Lefeuvre-19-1}.
+However, the study of the resolvent of the geodesic flow on cusp manifolds was only carried out in \cite{Bonthonneau-Weich-17} on anisotropic Sobolev spaces.
+Hence, in \S\ref{sec:resolvent}, we had to go through the study of that resolvent on anisotropic Hölder-Zygmund spaces.
+We point out that even in the case of closed manifolds, where meromorphic extension on anisotropic Sobolev spaces is well-known (see \cite{Faure-Sjostrand-11, Dyatlov-Zworski-16} for instance), this extension on Hölder-Zygmund spaces is new (it seems that \cite{Adam-Baladi-21} would be the closest work to that).

-Of course, assuming that $L_g'=L_g$, one recovers the statement of Theorem \ref{theorem:rigidite}.
-As a closing remark, observe that we are able to perturb only metrics with curvature exactly $-1$ in some neighbourhood of the cusp, because we are using the meromorphic continuation of the resolvent of the geodesic flow of $g$; this is only available when $g$ has curvature $-1$ outside of a compact set.
+As a closing remark, observe that we are able to perturb only metrics with curvature exactly $-1$ in some neighbourhood of the cusp, because we are using the meromorphic continuation of the resolvent of the geodesic flow of $g_0$.
+This is only available when $g_0$ has curvature $-1$ outside of a compact set.